Helmholtz-UFZ/saqc/README.md

-The main objective of SaQC is to bridge this gap by allowing both parties to focus on their strengths: The data collector/owner should be able to express his/her ideas in an easy and succinct way, while the actual implementation of the algorithms is left to the respective developers.
+The main objective of SaQC is to bridge this gap by allowing both parties to focus on their strengths: The data collector/owner should be able to express his/her ideas in an easy way, while the actual implementation of the algorithms is left to the respective developers.